raquel2terrero/EDCAV2018/README.md

 train_model: trains classification model from features

-classify: classify to singer from audio file
+classif: classify from features using trained model

 main: script to call functions